Integrating AWS Cognito with a 2FA in an Ionic/Angular App with Amplify.

 This time try to set up other characteristics of Cognito like forcing a user to establish a better password sequence, adding a Google Captcha, using SMS to validate the user’s credentials for the first time, etc.

 And you are ready!!
-Now you have a complete example of how to use Amplify, and Cognito auth in your apps.
-Remember that this part of the tutorial is optional, but if you got here, you must recognise the importance of these steps at the time to move your app to the next level.
+Now you have a complete example of using Amplify and Cognito auth in your apps.
+Remember that this part of the tutorial is optional, but if you get here, you must recognise the importance of these steps at the time to move your app to the next level.